-Reminder: Use Groups Whenever Possible.
+Best Practice: Use Groups Whenever Possible

 Always try to assign each checklist item to a group and to use checklist group rules to add or remove items from an applicant's checklist, even if that checklist group is only a singular item.

 Any checklist items that are added manually, or through a rule that does not define the checklist group, will remain on an applicant’s checklist regardless of whether or not the applicant no longer meets the criteria for the checklist rule that added the item.